FOSSEE/st-scripts/basicdatatype.rst

 Note that the list has to be a list of strings to apply join operation.

+.. #[Nishanth]: string to list is fine.
+But list to string can be left for
+                string manipulations.
+Just say it requires some string manipulations and leave it there.

+.. #[Nishanth]: Where is the summary
+                There are no exercises in the script

 {{{ Show the "sponsored by FOSSEE" slide }}}

 This tutorial was created as a part of FOSSEE project, NME ICT, MHRD India

 Hope you have enjoyed and found it useful.